top of page

 • How long will I be in the water?

-During The BIG SWIM 2014 a swimmer completed the swim in less than 3 hours and 24 minutes setting a world record for the fastest Northumberland Strait crossing without the assistance of a wetsuit.
-The majority of our participants, however, do not fit in this incredible category.
-The average time to completion can range from 4.5 hours to 6.5 hours.
+During The BIG SWIM 2014 a swimmer completed the swim in less than 3 hours and 24 minutes, setting a world record for the fastest Northumberland Strait crossing without the assistance of a wetsuit.
+The majority of our participants, however, do not complete it that fast.
+The average time to complete it can range from 4.5 hours to 6.5 hours.
 Some swimmers have taken up to 8+ hours.
 Swimmers may be pulled if they exceed our expected time frame and we believe conditions are becoming unsafe.
-In all our years, we have not needed to do this.

 • Will we cross under the Confederation Bridge?

-Most participants cross under the bridge at least once during The BIG SWIM.
+If we're able to attempt the crossing most participants cross under the bridge at least once during The BIG SWIM.
 The currents can cause some swirling around the pillars of the bridge.
 Listen to your kayaker and stay away from the pillars.
 Work with your kayaker to plan your crossing to be in the middle of the pillars.
 Your kayaker should position themselves between you and the closest pillar during the crossing.
-Please do not panic; it is a very cool experience to see the bridge from below!
+Please, do not panic; it is a very cool experience to see the bridge from below!

 • Will the event be timed?

-• What should I do with stuff I need on the other side?
+• What should I do with the stuff I need once I'm done my swim?

 Any items you want at the finish line should be given to a friend or family member who will be meeting you at the finish line.
-You will likely want dry clothes, shoes and some recovery food/drinks.
+You will likely want (loose) dry clothes, shoes, and some recovery food/drinks.

 • What happens when I get to the finish line?

-When you reach the beach, you will be greeted by BIG SWIM volunteers who will present you with a BIG SWIM medal.
+When you reach the beach of the finish line, you will be greeted by BIG SWIM volunteers who will present you with a BIG SWIM medal.
 Volunteers will then help you to the finish area.
 All swimmers and kayakers are REQUIRED to proceed directly to the finish area and be checked by a paramedic for a quick evaluation before doing anything else.
 Please, share this information with your friends and family, as we understand they will be excited to see you.
+You MUST be checked and cleared and then you will be able to celebrate with friends and family.

-• Will there be transportation for me to get back to NB (Nature Centre)?
+• Will there be transportation for me from the finish line to the start line (Cape Jourimain Nature Centre)?

-The BIG SWIM will not provide transportation services during event weekend.
-We strongly recommend that you have a friend/family member meet you in PEI; not only is it lovely to have a cheerleader, they can also have a change of clothes for you to change after the swim along with a drive back across the bridge.
+The BIG SWIM will not provide transportation services during the event weekend.
+We strongly recommend that you have a friend/family member meet you at the finish line.
+Not only is it lovely to have a cheerleader, but they can also have your dry clothes, shoes, and some recovery food/drinks for after your swim, and drive you to your final destination that day.
 Please, arrange to get a ride home or to your local accommodations with a family member or friend.
-We will have limited arrangements to assist in transporting kayaks from our finish line back to the Cape Jourimain Nature Centre.
-Kayakers must transport their own kayaks to and from the Nature Centre.
+Kayakers must transport their own kayaks to Cape Jourimain Nature Centre and from the finish.
+The BIG SWIM does not provide transportation for participants or their equipment.

 • What is required of swimmers for participation?

-There are some specific details that swimmers must understand that they agree to when they participate in The BIG SWIM.
+There are some specific details that swimmers must understand and agree to when they participate in The BIG SWIM.
 These include: Swimmers must raise a minimum of $1,500 ahead of the event weekend for our charity of choice, Brigadoon Village.
 This is non-negotiable and any swimmer not in compliance will not be permitted to participate.
 Swimmers must supply their own Paddle Canada Level 1 certified kayaker in order to participate.
-All participants must be present at a Safety Meeting on the Saturday prior to the event.
+All participants must be present at a Safety Meeting the day before the event.
 This mandatory safety session will cover pertinent details of event day and if a swimmer or kayaker does not attend, they will not be permitted to participate.
+There is no back-up date for The BIG SWIM.
 Swimmers must acknowledge that the event may be canceled due to weather or safety events.
-Swimmers participation may be revoked if they are not in compliance with our fundraising or safety rules.
-And swimmers must understand that they are the lowest on the chain of command during event weekend.
+There is no guarantee of a crossing at The BIG SWIM if conditions do not allow a safe passage for participants and volunteers.
+If deemed necessary there may be route changes made on event weekend, with little or no notice.
+These decisions are at the discretion of our experienced Safety Officer and his team and we ask that you respect that.
+Swimmer’s participation may be revoked if they are not in compliance with our fundraising or safety rules.
+Swimmers must understand the chain of command during event weekend and agree to abide by it.
 Swimmers must be open and honest about medical conditions, capabilities, and estimated pace times that could impact their participation.
 Event organizers will not tolerate dishonesty as it relates to the safety of the event.

 • How do I train for The BIG SWIM?

 Training for The BIG SWIM is unique to each participant and it is important to understand what works for others may not work for you.
 We do provide a recommended training plan to all participants upon registration to our event.
-Generally speaking, we recommend that participants should: Be able to swim 3kms by March.
-We have had participants learn to swim in January and complete our event in July/August.
+Generally speaking, we recommend that participants should: Be able to swim 2-3kms by March.
+We have had participants learn to swim for the event and complete The BIG SWIM in July/August.
 Although possible to complete without any experience, we recommend that you have a base level of swimming stamina ahead of registration.
 Become comfortable swimming in open water a minimum of 1-2 months ahead of the event.
 Swimmers should try different open water conditions, including the ocean.
 We highly recommend that no swimmer train alone for safety purposes.
 Understand that our event distance can vary substantially due to tides, currents, and other event day conditions.
 We have seen distances range from 14kms to 22kms during our event.
 You should be prepared to potentially swim more than 14kms, and be happily surprised to swim under 18kms.
 Plan to swim 3 times a week and gradually increase distance with each long swim.
-Swimming frequency varies greatly based on participants lives, commitments, preferences, abilities, and many other factors.
+Swimming frequency varies greatly based on participants' lives, commitments, preferences, abilities, and many other factors.

 • Do I have to wear a wetsuit?

 That is up to you.
 Most swimmers prefer the warmth of a wetsuit and the additional buoyancy that it provides.
-The large majority of our participants have chosen to wear a wetsuit (made of neoprene, NOT a surf suit).
+The large majority of our participants have chosen to wear a wetsuit (made of neoprene/triathon wetsuit, NOT a surf suit).

 • Do I have to wear a swim cap?

 Yes.
 For safety reasons we will provide swimmers with a colour-coded latex cap that MUST be worn.
-If you prefer the warmer silicone caps, then please plan to wear that below the cap we give you.
+If you prefer the warmer silicone caps, then please, plan to wear that below the cap we give you.
 These bright colored caps have meaning to our safety support team to keep you safe which is why it is mandatory.
-If you have a latex allergy, please plan to wear a silicone one under your issued latex cap.
+If you have a latex allergy, please, plan to wear a silicone one under your issued latex cap or contact our event organizers well ahead of time.

 • What should I bring with me on the swim?